KatieBullock/hangman/README.md

 #### For Mac

 1. In order to install Node.js, we recommend using Homebrew.
-[Homebrew](https://brew.sh/) is a package manager for Mac, meaning that it will help make installing and managing a lot of command line software easier.
+[Homebrew](https://brew.sh/) is a package manager for Mac.

-   If you already have Homebrew installed or if you are not sure whether you have it installed, type `brew -v` in your terminal.
+   If you already have Homebrew installed, type `brew -v` in your terminal.
 Update Homebrew with `brew update` and then skip ahead to the next step.
-If you get a command not found error, you will need to install Homebrew.

    To install Homebrew, type this into your terminal: